erikh/ldhcpd/README.md

 ## light dhcpd

 This is a dhcpd with very few features.
+It provides basic dynamic pool allocation as well as static leases. iPXE support does not exist but is planned.

 ## Instructions

-- make test: This runs the tests.
-- make shell: This runs a docker shell.
+- `make shell`: This runs a docker shell.
 You can do a few things in here:
-  - make test: This is context-dependent and will run properly in the container
+  - `make test`: This is context-dependent and will run properly in the container or outside of it, running the unit and functional tests in a container.
-  - make interfaces: This sets up some dummy interfaces and plumbs them through a bridge; afterwards `veth1` will be available for running a `ldhcpd` on, and `veth3` will be available for running a `dhclient` on.
+  - `make interfaces`: This sets up some dummy interfaces and plumbs them through a bridge; afterwards `veth1` will be available for running a `ldhcpd` on, and `veth3` will be available for running a `dhclient` on.